-The metaphor of heavenly books is common in both the biblical and apocalyptic materials.
-This is a stock image drawn from a court room scene.
+Revelation 5 uses the metaphor heavenly books.
+This is common in both the biblical and apocalyptic materials and is a stock image drawn from a court room scene.
 In Dan 7:10, for example, thrones are set in place and the Ancient of Days takes his place at the head of the court.
 Once the court was seated, “the books were opened.”
 Based on the content of these books, the blasphemous “little horn” is thrown into blazing fire.
 So what is the content of an “apocalyptic book”?

 Sometimes these books record the names of the redeemed; or conversely, the names of the wicked are “blotted out” of the books.
 This is probably based on Exodus 32:32–33.
 In this non-apocalyptic text, the Lord says “Whoever has sinned against me, I will blot out of my book.”
 The Psalmist asks God to blot out the names of his oppressors from “the book of the living” (Ps 69:28).
 Originally this meant a name carved in stone that would be obliterated if the named-person offended the king.
 Perhaps this was based on a citizenship roll or something of the sort, but the idea a text exists containing the names of those who are part of the kingdom.
 Isaiah 4:3 some people have been destined to survive in Jerusalem, “everyone who has been recorded for life in Jerusalem.”
 In 2 Baruch 24:1, the opened books contain both the righteous deeds of the righteous and the wicked deeds of the wicked.
 These books are opened after a period of oppression, “When horror seizes the inhabitants of earth, and they fall into many tribulations and further, they fall into great torments” (2 Baruch 25:3) after which the messiah comes.